 Having too much potassium in the blood is called hyperkalemia; having too little is known as hypokalemia.
 Keeping the right potassium balance in the body depends on the amount of sodium and magnesium in the blood.
-Too much sodium -- common in Western diets that use a lot of salt -- may increase the need for potassium.
-Diarrhea, vomiting, excessive sweating, malnutrition, malabsorption syndromes, such as Crohn's disease, can also cause potassium deficiency, as well as use of a kind of heart medicine called loop diuretics can also cause you to be short on potassium.
+Too much sodium, common in Western diets that use a lot of salt, may increase the need for potassium.
+Diarrhea, vomiting, excessive sweating, malnutrition, malabsorption syndromes, such as Crohn disease, can also cause potassium deficiency.
+Use of a kind of heart medicine called loop diuretics can also cause you to be short on potassium.

 Most people get all of the potassium they need from a healthy diet rich in vegetables and fruits.
 Older people have a greater risk of hyperkalemia because their kidneys are less efficient at eliminating potassium as they age.
-Older people should be careful when taking medication that may affect potassium levels, such as nonsteroidal anti-inflammatory drugs (NSAIDs) and ACE inhibitors (see section on Interactions).
+Older people should be careful when taking medication that may affect potassium levels, such as non-steroidal anti-inflammatory drugs (NSAIDs) and ACE inhibitors.

 Whatever your age, talk to your doctor before taking potassium supplements.

-Studies show a positive link between a diet rich in potassium and bone health, particularly among elderly women, suggesting that increasing consumption of foods rich in potassium may play a role in osteoporosis prevention.
+Studies show a positive link between a diet rich in potassium and bone health, particularly among elderly women.
+This suggests that increasing consumption of foods rich in potassium may play a role in preventing osteoporosis.
 More research is needed to determine whether a diet high in potassium can reduce bone turnover in people.

 The most important use of potassium is to treat the symptoms of hypokalemia (low potassium), which include weakness, lack of energy, muscle cramps, stomach disturbances, an irregular heartbeat, and an abnormal EKG (electrocardiogram, a test that measures heart function).
-Hypokalemia usually happens when the body loses too much potassium in the urine or intestines; it's rarely caused by a lack of potassium in the diet.
+Hypokalemia usually happens when the body loses too much potassium in the urine or intestines.
+It is rarely caused by a lack of potassium in the diet.
 Hypokalemia can be life threatening and should always be treated by a doctor.